NTIG-Uppsala/checkout-system-cafe/README.md

 * .NET v.
 8.0

 ### Standard
-* Follow the .editorconfig file for coding standard, located in project folder
+* Follow the .editorconfig folder for coding standard, located in the folder
-* Github commit messages usually starts with lowercase

 ### Extensions
 * FlaUI.UIA3